plone/volto/docs/source/configuration/slots.md

 });
 ```

-Thus the order of evaluation of the slot components would be `header`, `subheader`.
+Thus the order of evaluation of the named slot components would be `header`, `subheader`.
-As each group of slot components is evaluated, their component and predicates will determine what is rendered in their position.
+As each group of slot components is evaluated, their predicates will determine what is rendered in their position.

-You can change the order of the defined slot components for a different slot using the {ref}`slots-reorderSlotComponent-label` API.
+You can change the order of the named slot components for a different slot using the {ref}`slots-reorderSlotComponent-label` API.
 In our example, you can reorder the `subheading` before the `heading`, although it would probably look strange.

 ```ts